On my first major backpacking trip, I solved the need for a light, minimalist wallet with a ziploc bag.

 4) It’s Quality & Durable AF

-I’ve owned the Hyperlite Minimalist Wallet since January of 2019 (That’s 2 and a 1/2 years at the time of this writing, in 2021).
+I’ve owned the Hyperlite Minimalist Wallet since January of 2019 (That’s 4 years at the time of this writing).
 It goes everywhere with me, every day, and it looks almost new.

 There’s a small bit of wear at the top and bottom of the spine, but that’s it.
 Not bad for a punishing regime of getting sat on in my back pocket, not to mention the daily needs of feeding big brother’s capitalist empire, man.